 Seven Ordinary Characters Face Their Inner Demons in New Anthology

-I am excited to share the release of our inaugural collection of short fiction works titled ‘Seven Ordinary People and Their Fear of Imperfection.’
+I am thrilled to announce the release.
+This is our inaugural collection of short fiction works.
+It is titled ‘Seven Ordinary People and Their Fear of Imperfection.’

-Co-authored with my friend and author, James Taris, our anthology delves into the universal human struggles of self-doubt and perfectionism, portraying simple characters grappling with their inner demons.
+Co-authored with my friend and author, James Taris, our anthology explores the universal human struggles of self-doubt.
+It also explores perfectionism.
+The book portrays simple characters grappling with their inner demons.

-In the full-length novel, 1 Faulty Bend: Seven ordinary people and their fear of imperfection, readers will follow the intertwined stories of seven individuals grappling with intense self-doubt and perfectionism, portraying the relentless battle against imperfection.
+In the full-length novel, 1 Faulty Bend: Seven ordinary people and their fear of imperfection, readers will follow the stories of seven individuals.
+Their stories are intertwined.
+The book reveals the interconnectedness of their lives.
+These individuals grapple with intense self-doubt.
+They also struggle with perfectionism, portraying the relentless battle against imperfection.

 Readers are immersed in a profound exploration of how minor imperfections and perceived flaws can gradually overwhelm one’s thoughts if not confronted, underscoring the significance of addressing these inner struggles.